easysoftware/developer-portal-devs/docs/e2e_tutorials/Playwright.md

 ## Structure

 In our project, Playwright tests are organized within the /playwright folder.
 The main configuration for Playwright resides in the /playwright.config.ts file.
+To enhance our testing structure and workflow, we've made significant updates:

+**Separating Playwright from Core**:
+- **Overview**: Playwright functionality has been separated from the Core of our application, improving organization and maintenance.
+- **Changes Made**:
+   - Playwright functionality has been relocated to its folder within the Core repository.
+   - The Playwright folder now manages its dependencies independently with its package.json file.

 ### File Structure